 The prerequisite software are normally automatically installed.
-If not, check you have the packages libpasastro, libgtk2.0-0, libglib2.0-0, li
+If not, check you have the packages libpasastro [https://sourceforge.net/projects/libpasastro/files/version\1.1-20], libgtk2.0-0, libglib2.0-0, libpango1.0-0, libsqlite3-0, xplanet, indi, ffmpeg

 That's all, exit the root shell and type skychart to run the program.
+Please never run skychart as root.